-6.79.
+6.66.
 Radioactive waste containing short lived radionuclides may be collected and stored to allow its activity to decay to levels that permit authorized discharge, authorized use or clearance of the waste from regulatory control.
 Storage may also be necessary for operational reasons, for example, to permit off-site transfer of the waste after a specified time.

-6.80.
+6.67.
 Radioactive waste should be stored in a segregated manner such that it can be retrieved for further treatment, conditioning, transfer to another storage facility or disposal.
 Radioactive waste should be stored separately from non-radioactive, industrial waste to avoid contamination of industrial waste, loss of control over the radioactive material, or increased exposure of workers or the public.
 Special attention may need to be given to the storage of fissile materials, to avoid storage configurations that could lead to criticality concerns.
-6.81.
-The storage facility should be adequately ventilated to exhaust any gas generated in normal operation or under anticipated accident conditions.
-Measures to prevent, detect and control fires should be incorporated into the design of facilities for the storage of combustible waste.
-Storage facilities for liquid high level waste should be provided with off-gas systems that employ appropriate filtration systems to control the release of airborne effluents, within regulatory limits.

-6.82.
+6.68.
 A tracking system for waste packages should be developed and implemented.
-The system should provide for the identification of waste packages and their locations and for an inventory of waste stored.
-The sophistication of the waste tracking system required (e.g. labelling and bar coding) should be defined on the basis of overall national obligation and of disposal needs.
+The system should provide for the identification of waste packages and their locations and an inventory of the waste stored.
+The sophistication of the waste tracking system required (e.g. labelling and bar coding) should be defined on the basis of overall national obligation and of final disposal needs.
 Further technical information on the development of waste tracking systems is provided in Ref.
-[47].
+[43].